 The calls-to-action (CTAs) on your website play a crucial role in converting visitors into leads for your sales team.
 Take the time to create an optimised CTA based on best practice and you should see a significant change to your click through rate.
-In this blog Noisy Little Monkey's Creative Director shares her recommendations for creating click-worthy calls-to-action.
+In this blog Noisy Little Monkey's Creative Director, Natasha Baldwin, shares her recommendations for creating click-worthy calls-to-action.

 Call-to-action best practice:

 - Add contrast to make the CTA stand out

 What does a user get when they click on the CTA?
 Whatever it is, make it about them.
 For example, avoid language like "download OUR free ebook here" and instead say "get YOUR hands on this free ebook today".